haze111nuts/splat-oc/README.md

 - ~~add extra div in profile page for name translation~~
 - ~~refine svg path animation (add some kind of direction attribute?)~~
 - ~~separate the data into different js file or json file instead of having them as variables~~
+- separate data of diff language into diff js files (easier to handle stuff?)
-- adjust font style for chinesegit
+- adjust font style for chinese
 - bio label needs to be translated to chinese when lang button is clicked
 - build realtionship info pop-up page ((in progress))
 - add lightbox overlay function for image pop-up